Real Fibered Morphisms and Ulrich Sheaves: Real Fibered Morphisms

 \begin{example} The TV-Screen is the plane quartic curve defined by $x^4+y^4-z^4$.
 Its genus is three and $X(\R)$ has only one connected component.
 Thus $g+1-s=3$ is odd and therefore the TV-Screen admits no hyperbolic embedding. \end{example}

 \begin{example} The Edge quartic is the plane quartic curve defined by The set of its real points has four connected components.
 Thus it is not hyperbolic with respect to any point in the plane.
-But it can be embedded hyperbolically into some $\pp^n$ since the corresponding Riemann surface is of dividing type.
-But we can also give such an embedding explicitely: Fix a point in each of the four ovals and consider the pencil of quadrics that pass through all these four points.
+But it can be embedded hyperbolically into some $\pp^d$ since it is of dividing type.
+In fact, we can describe such an embedding concretely.
+Each of the ovals bounds a region in $\pp^2(\R)$ that is homeomorphic to a two-dimensional disc.
+Fix a point in the interior of each of these four regions and consider the pencil of quadrics that pass through all these four points.
 Each such quadric will intersect the curve in eight real points.
 Thus we get a real fibered morphism to $\pp^1$.
-This corresponds to a hyperbolic embedding of the edge quartic into $\pp^5$ via the second Veronese embedding of $\pp^2$.
-Every choice of four points in general position in $\pp^2$ corresponds to a three dimensional subspace of $\pp^5$.
-The curve will be hyperbolic with respect to such a subspace whenever the four points are chosen in such a way that each oval contains exactly one of the points. \end{example}
+This corresponds to a hyperbolic embedding of the Edge quartic into $\pp^5$ via the second Veronese embedding of $\pp^2$.
+It is hyperbolic with respect to the three-dimensional subspace of $\pp^5$ that is spanned by the image of our four chosen points.
+In order to explicitly compute a birational hyperbolic embedding into $\pp^2$, we choose $(-1:1:1),(1:-1:1),(1:1:-1)$ and $(1:1:1)$ as our four points.
+The three quadrics are a basis of all quadrics vanishing on $(-1:1:1),(1:-1:1),(1:1:-1)$.
+Thus the image of the Edge quartic under the map to $\pp^2$ defined by those three quadrics is a plane hyperbolic curve.
+It is the zero set of the following symmetric polynomial: